January 2009 Issue

 Announcing the Launch of Elijah’s new website: Invitation to Join the Elijah Interfaith Community

 To all readers of our Wisdom newsletter: Happy New Year.
 This is an opportune moment to officially launch our new website, with a host of new features.
-Dozens of lectures, held over the years as part of Elijah’s cutting edge summer school program in Jerusalem, are now available for purchase.
+In order to promote our new website we will be using a number of different digital marketing strategies.
+One of these strategies will include an email marketing campaign focused on driving lead generation.
+Lead generation is essentially the process of collecting and gathering leads by means of digital marketing.
+If you want to learn more about lead generation and internet marketing, you can read full article on the Make a Website Hub website.
+Furthermore, dozens of lectures, held over the years as part of Elijah’s cutting edge summer school program in Jerusalem, are now available for purchase.
 Visit the new web store to see the catalogue of audio files that may be downloaded.
 Currently five lecture series are available: ‘Mystical Prayer’, ‘Holy Lives: Saints in World Religions’, ‘Authority, Leadership and the Quest for Peace’, ‘Conversion and Religious Identity’ and ‘Holiness in World Religion: the Idea and the Crisis’, seen from the perspectives of world religions, east and west.
 More will become available over time.
-Our "Members Only" section also provides access to written essays and educational materials, not available previously through our website.
+Our “Members Only” section also provides access to written essays and educational materials, not available previously through our website.
 The discussion forum is an additional new feature of the website, that we plan to draw on increasingly.
 And perhaps above all, the new website allows you to show your support for and solidarity with the work of the Elijah Interfaith Institute.
 We therefore ask you to become a member of the Elijah Interfaith community, by subscribing to the website.
 Your $25 annual subscription will entitle you to access to all parts of the website and to reductions in orders from the Elijah store.
 But above all, it will allow us to continue serving you.

 Election and Jewish Identity: Report on Boston and Jerusalem Conferences